Grenosaurus/RS-projects/README.md

 # Remote_Sensing_projects

-Programs are part of remote sensing project in RS school course.
+Programs are part of remote sensing project in RS course.